scottkildall/FlickWhiz/README.md

 by Scott Kildall
 May 20 2014

+**File Paths**
+If you don't have this already, create these empty directories at the root level:

+data/error
+data/input
+data/output
+data/processed

 **Memory**
 First, you'll need to bump up your preferences in Processing to be 2048MB of memory.
 Refer to the image: **memory_prefs.jpg**